mihirbpi/CS-121-Jeopardy-Final-Project/readme.md

 $ pip3 install mysql-connector-python-rf
 ```

+If that does not work please contact one of the contributors.

 **Note:** Details on how to use each Python app are further below. ```app_admin.py``` has all the same features of ```app_client.py``` plus some additional ones, so
 you may want to run ```app_admin.py``` first.